 - For travel that has been previously booked prior to the restrictions OR for new requests for domestic travel without airfare, please email Dean Anaya requesting an exception to the suspension.
 If the Dean approves the exception, the request will be routed to the Provost for a final decision.

 - For all new travel that involves airfare, a request must be placed through the Concur system.
 When you log onto the system, you will be prompted to follow the steps to request approval.
 This system serves as a way to make a request for an exception to the travel suspension.
 Again, however, approval will be granted only on rare occasions.

 - All airfare must be purchased through Christopherson Business Travel (CBT).
 External internet airfare purchases are not allowable during the coronavirus health crisis.
 You will not be reimbursed for non-CBT flights March 13 through the end of the coronavirus travel restriction period.

 Please contact Amanda Rochette, assistant director of operations & finance, with questions.

-Check the campus Events Guidance webpage for campus event cancellation questions and for guidance on event hosting exceptions.
+- Check the campus Events Guidance webpage for campus event cancellation questions.

 - Sponsors may consider offering their events in a different format, such as online.